 Dairy products such as cheese are among foods that may increase your cholesterol levels.
 The amount of the cholesterol that one may increase depends on the type of the cheese.

-However, cheese contains vitamins and calcium which has some nutritional benefits in your body.
+However, cheese contains vitamins and calcium which has some nutritional benefits for your body.
 Cheese is a healthful diet to your body when you take moderate quantities and choose the ones with low fats.

-What is the amount of cholesterol in cheese?
+How much is the amount of cholesterol in cheese?

 Many types of cheese have a high amount of saturated fats and cholesterol.
 This is just like other animal foods and dairy products.
 The content of the cholesterol varies with the type of the cheese.

-If you are worried about your cholesterol levels before you buy the foods, check their nutrition labels.
+If, however, you are worried about your cholesterol levels before you buy the foods, check their nutrition labels.
 This is because the contents of the nutrition vary between different brands and products.